-Investments held by WTC Captive as of December 31, 2013 included U.S. Government and Agency securities, corporate debt securities and issues of state and local governments.
-Investments held by WTC Captive as of December 31, 2012 included commercial paper, U.S. Government and Agency securities, corporate debt securities, issues of state and local governments, mortgage-backed securities and asset-backed securities.
+Investments held by WTC Captive as of December 31, 2014 included U.S. government and agency securities, corporate debt securities, mortgage-backed and asset-backed securities and issues of state and local governments.
+Investments held by WTC Captive as of December 31, 2013 included U.S. government and agency securities, corporate debt securities and issues of state and local governments.
 The calculation of realized gains and losses is with respect to securities sold in the current year.
 This calculation is independent of the calculation of the change in the unrealized gains or losses of investments.
 Realized gains and losses on investments that are held in more than one year and sold in the current year are included as a change in the unrealized gains or losses of investments reported in the prior year(s).
 Investments are stated at fair value based on quoted market prices.